 Over the years, the way TrasferWise moves money has changed a lot and the time taken for money transfers has gone down noticeably.

-My last money transfer with TransferWise in April 2018 from the UK to India took merely 10 minutes!
+My last money transfer with TransferWise from the UK to India took merely 13 seconds!

 How to pay for the transfer?